NPNG22/Basic-JWKS-server/readme.md

 **Blackbox testing:**<br>
 ![Gradebot test images](./screenshots/Project2_gradebot_test.PNG)
+This is the screenshot for the project 2 <br>
 I have finally found out why it was not running, I was missing the argument at the end of the run command<br>